TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.2.1 Infantry General
 ----------------------
  Balances and Fixes:
- - Infantry General Tank Hunter healthpoint increased from 100 to 140
+ - [NOTRELEVANT] Infantry General Tank Hunter healthpoint increased from 100 to 140
- - Infantry General Tank Hunter no longer starts as veteran
+ - [NOTRELEVANT] Infantry General Tank Hunter no longer starts as veteran
- - Gattling Tank now available for Infantry General
+ - [NOTRELEVANT] Gattling Tank now available for Infantry General
- - Infantry General Inferno Cannon build cost reduced from 1100 to 900
+ - [NOTRELEVANT] Infantry General Inferno Cannon build cost reduced from 1100 to 900
- - Infantry General got Cash Hack instead Emergency Repair
+ - [MAYBE] Infantry General got Cash Hack instead Emergency Repair

  MINIGUNNER:
- - Minigunner now trained in pairs like Red Guard (build cost stays on 400)
+ - [NOTRELEVANT] Minigunner now trained in pairs like Red Guard (build cost stays on 400)
- - Minigunner (pairs) build time increased from 10 to 12 seconds
+ - [NOTRELEVANT] Minigunner (pairs) build time increased from 10 to 12 seconds
- - Minigunner weapon damage sightly reduced
+ - [NOTRELEVANT] Minigunner weapon damage sightly reduced
- - Now Minigunner can be squished/crushed by vehicles
+ - [IMPROVEMENT] Now Minigunner can be squished/crushed by vehicles
- - No longer starts as veteran.
+ - [NOTRELEVANT] No longer starts as veteran.
 But now they're affected by the Red Guard Training and the new Infantry Training.
- - Reduced the required spin-up time for Minigunner weapon to 50%
+ - [NOTRELEVANT] Reduced the required spin-up time for Minigunner weapon to 50%

  SUPER HACKER:
- - New cameo and model for Super Hacker
+ - [IMPROVEMENT] New cameo and model for Super Hacker
- - No longer starts as veteran
+ - [NOTRELEVANT] No longer starts as veteran
- - Their Internet Hack ability are better than normal Hackers:
+ - [NOTRELEVANT] Their Internet Hack ability are better than normal Hackers:
    > Private : $6
    > Veteran : $8
    > Elite   : $10
    > Heroic  : $12
- - Super Hackers now are stealthed while garrisoned
+ - [MAYBE] Super Hackers now are stealthed while garrisoned

  ASSAULT TROOP CRAWLER:
- - Assault Troop Crawler build cost reduced from 2400 to 2200
+ - [NOTRELEVANT] Assault Troop Crawler build cost reduced from 2400 to 2200
- - Assault Troop Crawler speakers also affect self
+ - [MAYBE] Assault Troop Crawler speakers also affect self
- - Assault Troop Crawler speaker tower effect range, refresh rate, and heal amount have been changed to match the other units with portable speaker towers
+ - [MAYBE] Assault Troop Crawler speaker tower effect range, refresh rate, and heal amount have been changed to match the other units with portable speaker towers
- - Significant changes for Assault Troop Crawler armor in order to balance it with the normal Troop Crawler armor:
+ - [MAYBE] Significant changes for Assault Troop Crawler armor in order to balance it with the normal Troop Crawler armor:
    > received damage from SMALL_ARMS reduced from 25% to 20%
    > received damage from GATTLING reduced from 25% to 12%
    > received damage from INFANTRY_MISSILE reduced from 100% to 65%
    > received damage from POISON reduced from 25% to 15%
- - Assault Troop Crawler now are amphibious!
+ - [MAYBE] Assault Troop Crawler now are amphibious!

  ATTACK OUTPOST:
- - Attack Outpost now has different model than normal Listening Outpost
+ - [IMPROVEMENT] Attack Outpost now has different model than normal Listening Outpost
- - Attack Outpost build cost increased from 1000 to 1500
+ - [NOTRELEVANT] Attack Outpost build cost increased from 1000 to 1500
- - Attack Outpost build time increased from 15 to 20 seconds
+ - [NOTRELEVANT] Attack Outpost build time increased from 15 to 20 seconds
- - Attack Outpost now only can load 6 infantry
+ - [NOTRELEVANT] Attack Outpost now only can load 6 infantry
- - Attack Outpost no longer have speakers.
+ - [NOTRELEVANT] Attack Outpost no longer have speakers.
 It's not stealthed Assault Troop Crawler anyway.

  ASSAULT HELIX:
- - New and improved Assault Helix
+ - [NOTRELEVANT] New and improved Assault Helix
    > Starts with Bunker upgrade
    > Can be upgraded again with Napalm Bomb, and either Gattling Cannon or Speaker Tower
    > Can load up to 6 units (infantry and vehicles).
- - Assault Helix build cost increased from 1500 to 1900
+ - [NOTRELEVANT] Assault Helix build cost increased from 1500 to 1900

  FORTIFIED BUNKER:
- - Fortified Bunker build cost increased from 700 to 800
+ - [NOTRELEVANT] Fortified Bunker build cost increased from 700 to 800
- - Fortified Bunker build time increased from 8 to 15 seconds
+ - [NOTRELEVANT] Fortified Bunker build time increased from 8 to 15 seconds
- - Fortified Bunker healthpoint increased from 1000 to 1200
+ - [NOTRELEVANT] Fortified Bunker healthpoint increased from 1000 to 1200
- - No longer starts with Land Mines due to its buggy nature.
+ - [NOTRELEVANT] No longer starts with Land Mines due to its buggy nature.
 This will prevents the mines appears on bottom-left corner of the map on loaded games.

  MINIGUNNER TRAINING:
- - Replaced with Infantry Training (read below).
+ - [NOTRELEVANT] Replaced with Infantry Training (read below).
 Now there's no more elite Minigunners at start.

  INFANTRY PARADROP:
- - Infantry Paradrop now deliver mix of Minigunners and Tank Hunters to increase its effectiveness:
+ - [MAYBE] Infantry Paradrop now deliver mix of Minigunners and Tank Hunters to increase its effectiveness:
    > Level 1: 3 Minigunners and 2 Tank Hunters
    > Level 2: 6 Minigunners and 4 Tank Hunters
    > Level 3: 10 Minigunners and 6 Tank Hunters
- - Infantry Paradrop can be used in another Chinese factions' Command Center but drops Red Guards instead Minigunners
+ - [IMPROVEMENT] Infantry Paradrop can be used in another Chinese factions' Command Center but drops Red Guards instead Minigunners

  New Stuff:
- - Footman
+ - [NOTRELEVANT] Footman
      Elite infantry.
 Armed with scoped machinegun that can attack from both long and close ranged.
 Switch between Assault and Scope Mode.
 This unit is the only non-stealthed sniper unit in game.
 Requires Propaganda Center to be trained.
 No Generals Promotions needed.
 Cannot gain horde bonus unlike the other combat infantry.
- - Super Lotus
+ - [NOTRELEVANT] Super Lotus
      Replaces Black Lotus.
 Stronger and hacks faster.
 Can capture buildings, steal cashes, disable vehicles AND BUILDINGS
- - Infantry Training science protocol
-     Replaces Minigunner Training.
+ - [NOTRELEVANT] Infantry Training science protocol Replaces Minigunner Training.
 This revamped and rebalanced version makes Minigunners, Tank Hunters, and Flamethrowers start as veterans.
 Other subfaction Red Guards, Tank Hunters, and Flamethrowers also affected with this training.
 With this, when enemy capture an Infantry General Barracks they will not get any veteran infantry.